benrayfield/lazycl/README.md

 It uses opencl version 1.2 cuz thats whats most standardized.
 For example, it works on both AMD and Nvidia cards.

+You may also lazyEval the code string if you're willing to pay compiling delay.

 The main classes are immutable.lazycl.LazyBlob and immutable.lazycl.Util

 Caches compiler output so you can use the code string of the function as the function itself.